Share this article:

 A decision was made to have two volumes of the Industrial Ventilation Design Guidebook.
 Volume 1: Fundamentals, is an updated revised edition of the original 2001 edition which published in summer 2020 and is now available.
-Volume 2: Engineering Design and Applications includes many new topics and is currently in production and will be available in 2021.
+Volume 2: Engineering Design and Applications includes many new topics and is also now available.
 As Editor-in-Chief of both volumes, I have assembled a global team of over 100 researchers and engineers to prepare a single source handbook on the subject of the design of ventilation systems for the control of the indoor environment.

 The book is a comprehensive reference on ventilation – both from the fundamental and practical applications.
 They address today’s important issues and challenges of the best practices to achieve a sustainable global green economy to meet climate change issues and control of airborne viruses for a safe indoor environment.

 This is a valuable reference for consulting engineers as well as mechanical, process and plant engineers working in the design of air pollution and ventilation systems based on sustainability for their industrial clients (processing and manufacturing) as well as health care applications for safe indoor environments from airborne viruses.
 Novel design methodology and advice on sensors and control algorithms for specialized ventilation and new sections on commissioning protocols and best practices are included.